#1 Tree Removal & Tree Service Provider

 We combine science-based tree care principles, localized knowledge, and practical field experience designed to support healthier trees and safer landscapes throughout Ely.

-Our ISA-certified arborist expertise provides evaluations based on recognized tree care principles and long-term tree health management strategies.
-Tree biology, root development, structural growth patterns, environmental stress factors, and species-specific characteristics all influence long-term tree performance.
+Our ISA Certified Arborists provide evaluations based on recognized tree care principles and long-term tree health management strategies, applying the TRAQ framework to assess tree biology, root development, structural growth patterns, and species-specific characteristics systematically rather than by visual impression alone.

 Our assessments evaluate canopy density, branch architecture, bark abnormalities, fungal indicators, insect activity, soil conditions, moisture patterns, and overall tree vigor before recommendations are made.
-Trees throughout Ely and surrounding Eastern Iowa communities commonly experience stress associated with changing moisture levels, compacted soils around residential development, prolonged drought periods, and invasive pests such as Emerald Ash Borer that continue affecting ash populations across Iowa and much of the Midwest.
+Trees throughout Ely and surrounding Eastern Iowa communities commonly experience stress from changing moisture levels, compacted soils around residential development, prolonged drought periods, and invasive pests such as Emerald Ash Borer that continue affecting ash populations across Iowa and much of the Midwest.
+Early intervention creates greater preservation opportunities while reducing future maintenance costs, particularly valuable for the legacy trees within Ely's historic district that a generic recommendation might otherwise treat the same as a young tree in a new subdivision.

 Selecting a tree service provider involves more than comparing estimates because technical expertise, safety procedures, work quality, and long-term recommendations directly influence property protection and tree health outcomes.

 Our team combines over 20 years of hands-on experience with full licensing, insurance, and bonded operations designed to provide confidence throughout every project.
+Our crews follow ANSI Z133 safety requirements for aerial and climbing work, and any job near energized power lines follows OSHA's line clearance requirements under 29 CFR 1910.269 specifically.
 Transparent estimates, detailed evaluations, complete cleanup, and clear communication create a smoother experience from the initial inspection through project completion.

-Fast scheduling, emergency response capabilities, and recommendations tailored specifically to Ely landscape conditions help property owners make informed decisions while protecting long-term property value and tree performance.
+Fast scheduling, emergency response capabilities, and recommendations tailored specifically to Ely's mix of historic downtown streetscape and limestone bluff terrain help property owners make informed decisions while protecting both long-term property value and the character of a town that's spent over two decades formally preserving its own history.

 We address common concerns about tree removal and care in Ely, focusing on costs, permits, credentials, liability, assistance programs, and how to spot hazardous trees after storms.
 Our answers draw on local regulations and our extensive experience serving Eastern Iowa.